EternityForest/AnyoneCanDoIt/MathELI5.md

 Thus it makes sense that the area of a triangle would be half the area of the rectangle it fits in, because the average thickness would seem, informally, to be half the width of the base.

+It also makes sense for this to be true even when the tip is off center and the sides aren't even.
+It's still linearly coming to a point, reaching zero width at the full height.

 This is of course probably not rigorous enough to actually be a proof in any sense of the word, but it does somewhat explain why the formula works.